 I was having dinner on Thursday night in New York with a group from my Fisher-Price trip.
-Lena from Listen to Lena was telling us all a story about her little game that she came up with years ago to help her cope with a broken heart.
+A friend was telling us all a story about her little game that she came up with years ago to help her cope with a broken heart.
 It’s called “Someone, somewhere” and as I was sitting there listening to it, I thought “what a great thing to do!”
 It brings everything into perspective even when you think things can’t get any worse.
 I immediately started thinking of all my “someone, somewheres”.
 I started thinking about people I actually knew…

 Someone, somewhere just lost her husband to cancer.

 Someone, somewhere just found out that she is pregnant.

 Someone, somewhere just had a baby and is over the moon with joy.

 And then I started using my imagination to people all over the world…

 Someone, somewhere just married the love of his life.

 Someone, somewhere just leaving his family to serve his country.